jkingportfolio/CI_PP1_TheCocktailBar/README.md

 - Code to embed a video from YouTube was taken from [tipswithpunch](https://www.youtube.com/watch?v=9YffrCViTVk) YouTube Channel
 - Markdown cheat sheet used to help format my READme file by [adam-p](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 - Button style code used for all buttons bar the submit button on the contact page was taken from [cssscan.com](https://getcssscan.com/css-buttons-examples).
+- Hero Image CSS keyframes code used from the Code Institute Love Running mini project

 ### Literature